There are three major divisions in Shan state (though there are many districts and many, many tribes)

 Train delays are common.

-Take care if you sit next to a window as you will be whipped by the bushes and trees that are growing along the trackside.
+Take care if you sit next to a window as you can be whipped by the bushes and trees that are growing along the trackside.
 If you are sitting on top of the carriage (like they do in India) you can see the branches coming; but in a window seat a sudden whack by a branch can hit you very hard in the eyes.
 This is a perfect example of the lousy maintenance of the railways in Burma: why does no-one make the effort to cut some overhanging branches of the trees along the line?
-That is not a difficult task; or is it?
+That is not a very difficult task; or is it?

 More information on rail travel.